sideos/sideos-did-method/README.md

 #### disclosure

-The structure, naming convention and number of data fields reveal information that allows other parties receiving DIDs and Verifiable Credentials to make certain conclusions.
-The sideos method creates presentations in a way that it implements the need-to-know principle.
+The structure, naming convention, and number of data fields reveal information that allows other parties receiving DIDs and Verifiable Credentials to make certain conclusions.
+The sideos method creates presentations in a way that implements the need-to-know principles.
 Only data elements which are required for the respective purpose are captured for the specific identity presentation.

 #### exclusion